silentgameplays/Return-To-Castle-Wolfenstein-Widescreen-Fix/README.md

 3. Copy/Paste into your Return To Castle Wolfenstein Steam or GoG directory

-4. Set the resolutio to 1920x1080 in game settings
+4. Set the resolution to 1920x1080 in game settings

 5. Enjoy!